NBChub/bgcflow_wrapper/README.md

 Commands:
-  clone       Use git to clone BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  Use rsync to copy a given project results from BGCFlow. init        Create projects or initiate BGCFlow config. rules       Get description of available rules from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Run a simple http server of the output directory.
+  clone       Use git to clone BGCFlow to local directory. deploy      [EXPERIMENTAL] Deploy BGCFlow locally using snakedeploy. get-result  View a tree of a project results or get a copy using Rsync. init        Create projects or initiate BGCFlow config. rules       Get description of available rules from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Generate static HTML report for BGCFlow run(s)
 ```

 ## Tutorial